High Prices For Orphan Drugs Strain Families And Insurers

 "We have very little negotiating power because the pharmaceutical company can set the price and we have to be a price acceptor," said Dr. Steve Miller, chief medical officer for Express Scripts.

 In the past year, the Whitbecks said, they have paid more than $17,000 out of pocket for Luke's medical care.
 Most of the cost falls on Oxford, the insurer that covers the 25 employees and their families where Drew works.
-The small, family-owned company said the medical coverage for its employees amounts to about $338,000 a year, and employees don't pay monthly premiums.
+The small company, owned by Meg's side of the family, said medical coverage for its employees amounts to about $338,000 a year, and employees don't pay monthly premiums.

 The ultimate cost to the Whitbecks is unclear, but they fear the drug treatments, plus related care, could reach into hundreds of thousands per year if the reauthorizations ever stop.